 Over the course of these tutorials, you re-created the HashiCups provider and learned how to create data sources, authenticate the provider to the HashiCups client, create resources with CRUD functionality, and import existing resources.
 In addition, you have released and published the HashiCups provider to the Terraform Registry.

-The final HashiCups provider can be found on the master branch.
+The final HashiCups provider can be found on the

 A full list of official, verified, and community Terraform providers can be found on the Terraform Provider Registry.
 We encourage you to find a provider you are interested in and start contributing!